Lakes that glow pink, crystal-clear rockpools, seaside caves, towering sand dunes and castaway islands.

 The Eyre Peninsula is a coastal wonderland primed for exploration.
 Discover pristine beaches, jaw-dropping cliffs, deserted national parks and ancient mountain ranges with our Eyre Peninsula natural wonders bucket list.

 For vast expanses of shimmering baby pink waters, you don’t need to go crazy in Photoshop.
 Set against the famed turquoise waters of the Eyre Peninsula, Lake MacDonnell’s bubble gum shores have to be seen to be believed.
-Here, Mother Nature’s full palette is on show with a super-high salt concentration resulting in some seriously intense colours.
-At the end of this road lies Eyre Peninsula’s beautiful Cactus Beach: an oceanic wonderland, drawing surfers from across the world to its powerful breaks and Southern Ocean swells.
-Bordered by pinks and blues, the road between is a nature-made perfect runway.
+Here, Mother Nature’s full palette is on show with a super high salt concentration resulting in some seriously intense colours.
+At the end of this road lies Eyre Peninsula’s beautiful Cactus Beach - an oceanic wonderland, drawing surfers from across the world to its powerful breaks and Southern Ocean swells.
+Bordered by pinks and blues, the road between is a nature made runway.
 Here's our guide to South Australia's pink lakes.

-Forget the 12 Apostles and drive the Eyre Peninsula's very own great ocean road lined with natural wonders.
-An hour's drive from Port Lincoln, the dramatic coastline and impressive limestone stack of Cummings Monument are just as photo-worthy.
-Beyond the insta-worthy snaps, experienced surfers also revere this spot for its powerful waves and relative isolation, while fishermen here are also rewarded with some of the biggest catches bagged just about anywhere.
+Forget the 12 Apostles and drive the Eyre Peninsula's very own great ocean road, lined with natural wonders.
+An hour's drive from Port Lincoln, the dramatic coastline and impressive limestone stack of Cummings Monument are just as Insta-worthy.
+But beyond the postcard moment are the experienced surfers who revere this spot for its powerful waves and relative isolation, while fishermen here are also rewarded with some of the biggest catches bagged just about anywhere.
 But a word of warning; these waters are only suitable for weathered water-goers.

 The Eyre Peninsula is also home to Australia’s answer to Stone Henge.
-Tucked un in the middle of a wheat field about 40 kilometres outside Streaky Bay, the ancient boulders of Murphy’s Haystack have become local rock stars.
-Drawing travellers from far and wide to marvel at the wind-worn pink granite formations, the boulders formed over 1500 million years ago and are among the oldest rock formations in Australia.
-Geologists say the rocks would have originally lay deep beneath the Earth’s surface - some 7-10 km below – but eons of erosion has exposed these natural wonders for all to enjoy.
+Tucked away in the middle of a wheat field about 40 kilometres outside Streaky Bay, the ancient boulders of Murphy’s Haystack have become local rock stars.
+Drawing travellers from far and wide to marvel at the wind-worn pink granite formations, the boulders formed over 1500 million years ago, and are among the oldest rock formations in Australia.
+Geologists say the rocks would have originally been deep beneath the earth’s surface - some 7 to 10 kilometres below – but eons of erosion has exposed these natural wonders for all to enjoy.

-Just an hour and a half's drive from Baird Bay lie the monumental Talia Caves.
-Peer out at the wild ocean from the Woolshed Cave: a huge cavern set deep in a granite cliff, formed by pounding waves over thousands of years.
-Just steps away lies The Tub: a large crater, connected to the sea by an underground tunnel.
+Just an hour and a half drive from Baird Bay lies the monumental Talia Caves.
+Peer out at the wild ocean from the Woolshed Cave - a huge cavern set deep in a granite cliff, formed by pounding waves over thousands of years.
+Just steps away lies The Tub, a large crater that is connected to the sea by an underground tunnel.
 Venture further and you'll encounter dramatic cliffs that offer some seriously amazing views to the south along Talia Beach.